-- 8.39 The principle of development is acceptable within this area.
+- 8.51 The principle of development is acceptable within this area.
 The design of the scheme is of an acceptable standard given the proposed and weight is given to the provision of family units.
 The proposal, through amendments would have an acceptable impact on neighbouring properties.
-The communal amenity space is given little weight but there is no policy requirement for such space in a scheme of houses and the landscaping is considered to be good quality.
-Overall, the scheme is considered to provide high quality homes in a fashion responsive to the plot and its character and the scheme is recommended for approval. - 8.40 All other relevant policies and considerations, including equalities, have been taken into account.
+Overall, the scheme is considered to provide high quality homes in a fashion responsive to the plot and its character and the scheme is recommended for approval. - 8.52 All other relevant policies and considerations, including equalities, have been taken into account.